Donnellyd/EasyUARVisa/replit.md

 # Overview

 UAE VISA is a Flask-based web application serving as the official UAE visa application portal.
-The application provides a complete user interface for visa applications, status tracking, and information display with a beautiful, professional design featuring UAE national colors.
+It provides a comprehensive platform for visa applications, status tracking, and information display, designed with a professional aesthetic incorporating UAE national colors.
+The project aims to offer a seamless and secure visa application experience, leveraging a Node.js backend for robust payment processing via PayFast.

 # User Preferences